subuser-security/subuser/serializations/runtime-cache.rst

 Runtime cache
 -------------

-The ``runtime-cache`` directory caches infomration used by subuser while prepairing subusers to be run.
+The ``runtime-cache`` directory caches information used by subuser while prepairing subusers to be run.

 The directory contains a set of subdirectories each named with the Docker image Id of a given installed-image.